V-Sekai/manuals/docs/decisions/20200721-discord-bot.md

 - Maintenence costs of having a service fed

+# Other proposal: Integration with discord via Webhook

+## Positive Consequences

+- Lower maintanance burden

+## Negative Consequences

+- No access to commands or statuses.
+Only capable of posting messages.

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?

 Yes, it is possible to script querying the itch.io or uro shards API.
 The goal of this proposal is to make this information more accessible to whose who would not script it.